the space beneath every thought.

 was what remained.

-for as long as i can remember, i struggled with words. not because i had nothing to say, but because what i felt always exceeded what language could carry. growing up around minds that listened only to respond, i learned early that expression and understanding were not the same thing.
+for as long as i can remember, i struggled with words. not because i had nothing to say — but because what i felt always exceeded what language could carry. and in that gap, i discovered that the most honest part of me had no voice. it didn't need one.

-that struggle became my teacher. it led me inward — to a space that didn't need articulating, defending, or explaining. in silence, i found what words could never give me: a direct encounter with my own self. not the self others described, but the one that had been quietly running my life beneath every thought and reaction.
+that struggle became my teacher. it led me inward — to a space that didn't need articulating, defending, or explaining. in silence, i found what words could never give me: not an answer, but a presence. something still, something warm, something that had been there long before the noise began. it was not new. it was simply what remained when the mind grew quiet.

 silence is the vehicle,